ashinw/house-prj-pub/upper-level/section-S-requirements.md

-# Section S - Dining
+# Section S - Master bedroom

 ## Context

-Section S will be the dining room located beside the multi-level stair case on the upper level.
+Section S will be the master bedroom on the upper level.

-Note that west facing windows if installed can invite a lot of heat & light.

 ![TO-BE upper-level diagram](Upper-Level-TO-BE-sections.svg)